SpacehuhnTech/WiFiDuck/README.md

 You can simply plug it in, connect to its Wi-Fi network and manage all scripts from within the web interface.
-You don't need to install an App, you don't need to login and you don't need to compile or flash anything.
+You don't need to install an app; you don't need to log in, and you don't need to compile or flash anything.
 Your scripts are saved on the device itself, so you don't need a micro SD card either.

 ## Changes